MIT Technology Review: Recognition

 In 2006, Technology Review was a finalist in the National Magazine Awards in the category of General Excellence.

-In 2010, Technology Review won the gold and silver prizes for best full issue of a technology magazine (for its November and June 2009 issues) and the gold, silver, and bronze prizes for best single article in a technology magazine (for “Natural Gas Changes the Energy Map” by David Rotman; “Prescription: Networking” by David Talbot; and “Chasing the Sun“ by David Rotman) in the Folio Magazine Eddie Awards.
+In 2010, Technology Review won the gold and silver prizes for best full issue of a technology magazine (for its November and June 2009 issues) and the gold, silver, and bronze prizes for best single article in a technology magazine (for "Natural Gas Changes the Energy Map" by David Rotman; “Prescription: Networking” by David Talbot; and "Chasing the Sun" by David Rotman) in the Folio Magazine Eddie Awards.

 In 2007, Technology Review won the bronze prizes in the Folio Magazine Eddie Awards in the categories of best issue of a technology magazine and best single technology article.
 That same year, technologyreview.com won third place in the MPA Digital Awards for best business or news Website and second place for best online video or video series.

 In 2008, Technology Review won the gold prize for the best issue of a technology magazine (for its May 2008 issue); the gold, silver, and bronze prizes for best single articles in a technology magazine (for The Price of Biofuels by David Rotman; Brain Trauma in Iraq by Emily Singer; and Una Laptop por Niño by David Talbot); the gold prize for best online community; and the bronze prize for best online tool in the Folio Magazine Eddie Awards.
 That same year, Technology Review won third place in the Magazine Publishers of America (MPA) Digital Awards for best online videos.

 In 2009, Technology Review won the gold prize for Best Online News Coverage; the gold and silver prizes for best single articles in a technology magazine (for "How Obama Really Did It" by David Talbot) and "Can Technology Save the Economy?" by David Rotman and the silver prize for best online community in the Folio Magazine Eddie Awards.

 In 2011, Technology Review won the silver prize for best full issue of a technology magazine (for its January 2011 issue) and the gold and silver prizes for best single article in a technology magazine (for “Moore's Outlaws” by David Talbot and "Radical Opacity" by Julian Dibbell) in the Folio Magazine Eddie Awards.
 That same year, Technology Review was recognized for the best science and technology coverage in the Utne Reader Independent Press Awards.

 In 2012, MIT Technology Review won the gold and silver prizes for best full issue of a technology magazine (for its June and October 2012 issues), and the gold and bronze prizes for best single article in a technology magazine (for "People Power 2.0" by John Pollock and "The Library of Utopia" by Nicholas Carr) in the Folio Magazine Eddie Awards.
 That same year, MIT Technology Review won the gold prize for best feature design (for "The Library of Utopia" by Nicholas Carr) in the Folio Magazine Ozzie Awards.

+In 2020, SEAL Awards recognized senior climate and energy editor James Temple with an Environmental Journalism Award.